bibbycodes/bank-tech-test/README.md

 ## Approach:

-I first started with a Bank class.
-I used Tests to drive the development.
+I initially started with the Bank class, using Tests to drive development.
-This inevitably led to the formation of three distinct classes as it became apparent that certain methods did not match with the others.
+This inevitably led to the formation of three distinct classes as it became apparent that certain methods could be grouped together.

 These methods were then extracted into the following classes:

 #### Transactions Class

-This is a simple class that takes in arguments for the date, amount and type of transaction and returns an object that represents a single transaction.
+This is a simple class that takes in arguments for the date, transaction amount and the type of transaction.
+It returns an object that represents a single transaction.

 #### Account Class

 This is a class that has two attrributes: ledger and balance.
-It also contains one method for adding a transaction.
+It also contains a method for adding a transaction to the ledger.
 Depending on the transaction type, the balance will be adjusted accordingly.

 #### Statement Class